Biomedical control

 Ongoing Projects:

-- Data-Enabled Neural Multi-Step Predictive Control (DeMuSPc): a Learning-Based Predictive and Adaptive Control Approach for Complex Nonlinear Systems (Founding source: NSF – press release)
+- Data-Enabled Neural Multi-Step Predictive Control (DeMuSPc): a Learning-Based Predictive and Adaptive Control Approach for Complex Nonlinear Systems (Founding source: NSF – press release).

-- First-Principles Informed Data-Enabled Predictive Digital Twin of Human Physiology (Founding source: NSF – press release) [overview video]
+- First-Principles Informed Data-Enabled Predictive Digital Twin of Human Physiology (Founding source: NSF – press release) [overview video].

-- Learning blood glucose predictors with artificial neural networks for decision support systems [overview video] and closed-loop glucose control [overview video]
+- Learning blood glucose predictors with artificial neural networks for decision support systems [overview video] and closed-loop glucose control [overview video].

-- Decision support for insulin dosage optimization in multiple-daily-injections therapy for people with type 1 diabetes
+- Decision support for insulin dosage optimization in multiple-daily-injections therapy for people with type 1 diabetes.

-- Development of personalized insulin infusion failure detection algorithms combining tissue counter pressure and blood glucose data for closed-loop diabetes management, in collaboration with Diatech Diabetes (Founding source: NIH R43DK130036 – press release, JDRF IDDP)
+- Development of personalized insulin infusion failure detection algorithms combining tissue counter pressure and blood glucose data for closed-loop diabetes management, in collaboration with Diatech Diabetes (Founding source: NIH R43DK130036 – press release, JDRF IDDP).

 Safe autonomy for cyber physical systems (CPS) in open environments

 Cyber-physical systems (CPS) integrate physical processes with communication and control, and interact with the physical world via actuators and sensors.
 Over the last few years, there have been intense efforts to increase the capability, adaptability, scalability, resiliency, security, and usability of CPS.
 As a result, today, CPS control vehicle, aeronautical and aerospace systems, inspect critical infrastructures, monitor energy resources, and guide medical interventions, among many other applications.
 As CPS are increasingly being expected to operate autonomously in critical tasks and missions, in poorly understood environments and often in the vicinity of humans and other intelligent systems, assuring safety of their operations becomes a top priority.
 Examples of safety-critical CPS include military and aviation systems and drones, autonomous vehicles, smart networked systems, robotic systems interacting with humans, smart medical devices, and many others.
 Failure to ensure safe operations may result in an unacceptable loss, such as loss of control, physical damage to the system under control, loss of human life, human injury, property damage, environmental pollution, and failure of the mission.
-In our lab, we aim at improving the ability of unmanned vehicles operating in complex, possibly contested open environments to effectively react to new contexts, unexpected disturbances, and system malfunctions, while ensuring safety at all time.We validate our control architectures using various types of CPS in the flight arena of our lab.
+In our lab, we aim at improving the ability of unmanned vehicles operating in complex, possibly contested open environments to effectively react to new contexts, unexpected disturbances, and system malfunctions, while ensuring safety at all time.
+We validate our control architectures using various types of CPS in the flight arena of our lab.

 Ongoing Projects:

-- Run time assurance (RTA) approaches for safe control of multi rotors UAVs in adverse and hazardous conditions (Founding source: Air Force Research Lab – AFRL)[AFRL ML-RCP Fall 23 Newsletter , student engagement]
+- Run time assurance (RTA) approaches for safe control of multi rotors UAVs in adverse and hazardous conditions (Founding source: Air Force Research Lab – AFRL)[AFRL ML-RCP Fall 23 Newsletter , student engagement].

-- Safe kynodynamic motion planning for CPS
+- Safe and fault-tolerant kinodynamic motion planning for CPS.

 Superconductor manufacturing